kora-projects/kora-docs/mkdocs/blog/en/you-need-good-jvm-engineers.md

 ---

-## “There Are Few Kora Developers” Is Literally True and Practically Incomplete
+## “There Are Few Kora Developers” Is Literally True and Practically Incomplete { #few-kora-developers }

 A hiring manager searching LinkedIn for "Kora" will obviously find fewer candidates than for "Spring."